dexterg/docker-compose-lamp/README.md

   * echo ‘export PATH="$PATH:/opt/netbeans/bin/’ > ~/.bashrc (or ~/.zshrc)
   * source ~/.bashrc (or ~/.zshrc)

-## Install requirements for VirtualBox solution
+## VirtualBox
-Install VirtualBox on your machine.
+Install and launch VirtualBox on your machine
-## Launch VirtualBox
 ### Create a new VM based on Alpine linux
 * Screen 1
   * Name: alpine2201